Caleb-o/esolang/README.md

 - No CLI args passed through
 - No string manipulation/construction
 - No file I/O
-- Procs, like macros, are copied in-place of their call.
-Meaning the program's final code will be bloated.
-- Only type is an integer (sometimes interpreted as a boolean when using comparison)
-- Imports are relative to the interpreter, so a local import might cause an error because it may not exist relative to the interpreter.
 - No namespacing.
 Importing a file may cause conflicts with other files.
-I hope you're good at unique names and/or undefining macros when not in use :^)
+I hope you're good at unique names, or using C-like naming that acts like namespacing.
-- The conditional if only has a true body, you must evaluate again in another if with the opposite value to get the false body
-- Bad structure doesn't allow for too much expansion on the language, without rewrites.
+- No circular dependency support or resolution when encountering a possibly valid procedure, when it hasn't been declared yet.
+    - No resolution means that import order will matter.
+Eso does skip existing imports, if one has been encountered.
+This doesn't necessarily mean that file has been parsed yet, but it might have been added.